There are six principal types of lighting:

 - High-Intensity Discharge (HID) Lighting

 Natural daylight is the source by which all other light sources are judged.
 Its use has advantages and disadvantages.
 Although daylight is widely accepted as having a positive psychological effect on people, outdoor luminance varies greatly – it can be as high as 120,000 lux when there is direct sunlight at noon, which can be painful to look at, or it can be as low as five lux when there are storm clouds and the sun is on the horizon.
-People with vision loss may have problems adapting to different amounts of natural light on days that are intermittently sunny and cloudy.
+People impacted by blindness may have problems adapting to different amounts of natural light on days that are intermittently sunny and cloudy.

 Consider the effects of natural lighting and shadowing when deciding where to place items such as entrance canopies and staircases.
-Entrance canopies can be effective in reducing glare from natural light sources, but they can also hide the entrance from the view of a person with vision loss.
+Entrance canopies can be effective in reducing glare from natural light sources, but they can also hide the entrance from the view of a person with blindness.
 Similarly, staircases located outside should be in clear view at all times and never shadowed by canopies or other objects.

 For buildings, there are many ways to mitigate both glare and solar heat gain.
 Exterior sunshades protect the exterior skin from direct exposure and eliminate glare.
 Interior window coverings with a maximum of three per cent open fabric (one per cent is recommended for western exposures) can be automated to respond to glare conditions.
 Computerized control systems allow the glare condition to be defined to suit users of the occupied spaces and can be easily modified if the use changes.